Come to Grief

 Professions:

-Sid Halley was a jockey and now is a detective.
+Sid Halley was a jockey and now is a

 Ellis Quint is a talk-show host.